Tree.

 1. A simple pattern like [name].html.
 When used to match Alice.html, the fn function will be given an object with the matches: { name: "Alice" }.

-By default, the tree will have no public keys, but you can provide any treelike object as the keys argument.
+By default, the tree will have no public keys, but you can provide any map-like object as the keys argument.
 That tree’s values will be used as the keys for the tree returned by match().

 $ ori matchDomain.ori